André the Giant Memorial Battle Royal: Memorial Battle Royal

 On April 1, 2021, WWE announced the return of the André the Giant Memorial Battle Royal.
 Unlike previous editions of the match, the seventh battle royal was not held at WrestleMania itself.
 Instead, it aired as part of the April 9 episode of SmackDown, the night before WrestleMania 37, with the episode promoted as WrestleMania SmackDown.
 The show was pre-taped on April 2, and Jey Uso won the match by last eliminating Shinsuke Nakamura.

 The eighth André the Giant Memorial Battle Royal took place on April 1, 2022, during the special WrestleMania SmackDown, which aired live the night before WrestleMania 38.
 Madcap Moss won the match by last eliminating Finn Bálor.

 The ninth André the Giant Memorial Battle Royal took place on March 31, 2023, during the special WrestleMania SmackDown, which aired live the night before WrestleMania 39.
 Bobby Lashley won the match by last eliminating Bronson Reed.

 The 10th edition of the André the Giant Memorial Battle Royal took place during WrestleMania SmackDown on April 5, 2024, at the Wells Fargo Center in Philadelphia, Pennsylvania, the night prior to WrestleMania XL.
 The prior year's runner up, Bronson Reed, won the 2024 match by last eliminating Ivar.

 The 11th edition of the André the Giant Memorial Battle Royal took place during WrestleMania SmackDown on April 18, 2025, at the T-Mobile Arena in Paradise, Nevada, the night prior to WrestleMania 41.
 Carmelo Hayes won the match by last eliminating Andrade.

+The 12th edition of the André the Giant Memorial Battle Royal took place during WrestleMania SmackDown on April 17, 2026.
+Due to WrestleMania taking place in Las Vegas for a second consecutive year, SmackDown likewise was held at the same venue as the prior year, the T-Mobile Arena in Paradise, Nevada, the night prior to WrestleMania 42.
+Royce Keys won the match by last eliminating Talla Tonga.

 Reception

-Writing for PWInsider in 2017, Dave Scherer saw no reason for viewers to care about the André the Giant Memorial Battle Royal, given how winners have been booked and further said: "It's great that talent will get on the show for WrestleMania, but that match hasn't meant anything thus far".
+Writing for PWInsider in 2017, Dave Scherer saw no reason for viewers to care about the André the Giant Memorial Battle Royal, given how winners have been booked and further said: "It's great that talent will get on the show for WrestleMania, but that match hasn't meant anything thus far."